Choosing good colors for your charts is hard. This article tries to make it easier.

 Here’s an example: In HSV/HSB, the Hue value of this bright blue ⬤ is 180°, the Saturation value is 67% and the Lightness value is 91%.
 You can also check the RGB values of your color: If at least two of the values are the same, they’re “pure”.
 For example, our ⬤ is a

 rgb(77, 232, 232).

-To make your colors look more natural and pleasing to the eyes of your readers, you can either tune down the saturation of pure colors or make them darker.
-If you want to have bright, saturated colors, rely on mixed colors that are at least 5-10° away from the pure colors.
+To make your colors look more natural and pleasing to your readers’ eyes, you can either tune down the saturation of pure colors or make them darker.
+If you want to have bright, saturated colors, rely on mixed colors at least 5-10° away from the pure colors.